denniskigen/ampath-forms/pages/docs/validation/date-based-validation.md

 # Validating Dates

+> **Angular Form Engine scope.** This page documents date validation in `@openmrs/ngx-formentry`.
+Equivalent schema fields may behave differently in the React Form Engine.
+See [About this documentation](/docs/about-this-documentation).

 This type of validation enforces certain conditions for [date](/docs/field-types-reference#date) inputs.
 You can use date validation to guarantee that a date input only allows:

 - Past or present dates